 Data & Intelligence: Developing new indicators, strengthening evidence to support commissioning and planning of resources, for example MSK health profiles, MSK calculator.

 Workforce: Work with key partners including FPH, HEE, RSPH to develop innovative learning programmes, engage with experts to improve standards of practice across the specialist and wider PH workforce.

-The Faculty of PH is a key partner and has signalled the organisations support through establishing the MSK Health Special Interest Group.
-The MSK Health SIG will be launched in June 2019 along side the five-year action plan and the PHE MSK Health and Wellbeing Knowledge Hub.
-The Faculty of Public Health's MSK Health Special Interest Group (SIG) provides a forum for public health specialists practitioners, clinicians, academics and commissioners within the wider public health system to share knowledge, experience and increase collaboration:
+The MSK Health SIG was launched in June 2019 alongside the five-year action plan and the PHE MSK Health and Wellbeing Knowledge Hub.
+The MSK Health SIG provides a forum for public health specialists practitioners, clinicians, academics and commissioners within the wider public health system to share knowledge, experience and increase collaboration:

 Share knowledge and best practice, reinforcing communication of key messages.